zhafran-bvt/testrail_reporter/readme.md

 ## Report output & streaming

 - **Streaming renderer:** each run is serialized to a temp NDJSON file and streamed into the template.
 Only a small snapshot (`TABLE_SNAPSHOT_LIMIT`, default 3) is kept in memory for unit tests and preview cards.
-- **Self-contained HTML:** attachments are compressed/encoded as data URLs, so the HTML alone contains every inline asset.
-The temporary `/out/attachments/run_*` directories are cleaned up after each job.
+- **Self-contained HTML:** attachments are compressed/encoded as data URLs, so the HTML alone contains every inline asset without leaving disk artifacts behind.
 - **Snapshots:** set `REPORT_TABLE_SNAPSHOT=0` to disable in-memory preview tables entirely (useful in production), or adjust `TABLE_SNAPSHOT_LIMIT` when running tests that need more preview rows.
-- **Attachment directories:** attachments live under `out/attachments/run_<id>/...` only while the report is rendering; they are deleted once the HTML has been written.
+- **Attachment directories:** attachment downloads stay in temp files only while the report is rendering; nothing persists under `out/attachments` once the HTML is written.

 ## Environment knobs (beyond credentials)